tpwres/teczki-polskiego-wrestlingu/GALLERY.md

 For any image, its thumbnail (located in the `tn/` subdirectory) must be encoded in the same format.

+As a rule of thumb, images above 500KiB in size should probably be converted to a more appropriate format (this is mostly applicable to screenshots).
+If they already are in that format, they should be scaled down and optimized until they reach that size.
+There is no recommended resolution for images, use the highest one that looks good and fits under the size.

 ## Videos?

 Currently, there is no provision to host or display videos on the site.
 While embedding other sources like YouTube is feasible, this goes against the intended goal of archiving and hosting all the content ourselves.
 Therefore, videos can currently only be links to another site.

 Another reason for not hosting videos is to avoid copyright issues, especially with organizations that are still active.
 This is not a site to host videos of recent events, but an archive/time capsule of the scene.

+## Other files like PDFs?

+This is under consideration, however most likely it will be simpler than galleries.
+Files like that will simply be downloadable from the site, without displaying any thumbnails.